fedecalendino/nintendeals/readme.md

 ## Services

-This library provides three types of services: Info, Listing and Pricing.
-Each region has a different version of Info and Listing, but Pricing is the same for all as it only requires a country and an nsuid.
+This library provides three types of services: Info, Listing, Searching and Pricing.
+Each region has a different version of Info, Listing and Searching, but Pricing is the same for all as it only requires a country and an nsuid.

 ### Listing